EMPAT94/empat94.github.io/_posts/2020-08-09-music-on-console.md

 ## Customization

 I did tweak it a bit to get to the state shown in the image.
-In my case, it is set to a hot-key in [iTerm](https://iterm2.com/) that automatically opens a window dedicated to music player and run it.
+In my case, it is set to a hot-key in [iTerm](https://iterm2.com/) that automatically opens a window dedicated to music player and run it (with set background and fonts).
 The player is also configured with custom keymaps and config.
 I copied them over from my brew installation folder to **~/.moc/** folder.

 Next on my todo list is to bind the mac keyboard's next/play/pause button to mocp commands.
-Then, I'll have a fully function music player that barely consumes any resources and works on single key strokes.
+Then, I'll have a fully function music player that barely consumes any resources and works on global single key strokes.

 Oh, did I mention that uninstalling VOX cleaned up about 800 MBs worth of space?